dkharazi/oldnotes/bayesian_inference/03_markov_chains.md

 	- Supports the Markov Property or "memorylessness"
 		- The outcome of a random variable depends only on the previously observed outcome of that random variable
 	- The probabilities (associated with each transition between other state) are constant over time
-- Since the probabilities of each state are constant over time, then we only ever need to know the previous outcome
+- Since we assume independence of any previous observations, we can consider the conditional probabilities of each state to be fixed
-	- That is, the next state is only conditional on the present state of the system, since its past states are considered to be independent of the next state
+	- Specifically, the next state is only conditional on the present state of the system, since its past states are considered to be independent of the next state
 	- Said another way, the next observation is only conditional on the current observation of a random variable, since its past observations are considered to be independent of the next observation
 - The Markov Property doesn't usually apply to systems within the real world, so we wouldn't expect our predictions to be very accurate
 	- However, running the Markov chain for thousands of iterations typically provides us with a good long-run prediction